Last updated on November 18th, 2022 at 04:15 pm

-I am calling it..this is the best vegan mayo recipe ever.
-It's the creamiest vegan mayonnaise I've ever tried and I think if you make it once, you'll never use store-bought again.
+I am calling it...this is the best vegan mayo recipe ever.
+It's the creamiest egg-free mayo I've ever tried.
+Try it once and you'll never want to use store-bought again.

 I perfected this recipe for my cookbook and make it every week.
-I started with Vegenaise ingredients from the label, tested, tweaked and tested again until I had the perfect rich and creamy mayonnaise.
+I started with Vegenaise (not a sponsored post) ingredients from the label, tested, tweaked and tested again until I had the perfect rich and creamy mayonnaise.

-This recipe makes a thick, creamy and slightly tangy mayonnaise that is just as good as the stuff you can buy - remember, it's based on Vegenaise ingredients - and it's so simple to make.
-This vegan mayo is:
+This recipe makes a thick, creamy and slightly tangy egg-free mayo that is just as good as the stuff you can buy - remember, it's based on Vegenaise ingredients - and it's so simple to make.

 This mayonnaise recipe only has a handful of ingredients.
 Here are the main ones:

-Soy milk. for a thick and creamy vegan mayo I use unsweetened soy milk.
-I don't understand the science of it but soy milk emulsifies better than any other milks in this recipe.
+Soy milk.
+For a thick and creamy vegan mayo I use unsweetened soy milk.
+Soy milk contains proteins that help emulsify - the process of getting liquid and fat to combine into a single substance without separating - better than any other plant-based milk.
 I tried almond, oat and cashew milk during the testing process and they just didn't thicken the same.
+I have seen pea protein milk used with some success, but for me, it's soy milk all the way.

 Maple syrup.
 It's a curveball, I know, but a touch of maple gives this homemade mayonnaise balance.